COVID-19 Frequently Asked Questions

 The Facilities Department engaged RMF Engineering to complete an assessment of the buildings that had limited occupancy when the campus was closed due to the pandemic.
 RMF reviewed the HVAC equipment and provided recommendations to improve the indoor air quality and reduce the risk of transmission of COVID-19 through the air.

 These improvements included installing higher efficiency air filters, rebalancing the HVAC systems, modifying the HVAC automation systems, and cleaning diffusers and duct work.
-These improvements were completed by the end of July.
-RMF also recommended that an ultraviolet light system be installed in the ductwork; that project is underway and will be completed during the fall semester.
+RMF also recommended that an ultraviolet light system be installed in the ductwork of the Business Center and RLB Library; these projects are underway and will be completed during the Fall 2022 semester.

 How do I know if my class is offered online or in person?